By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 If you don't prepare an estate plan, the State you live in has a default plan for you and your assets.
 Here's what the process looks like for Tennessee and Georgia residents.

-If you are an only child, your grandparents will split everthing - but if they've already experienced death, your aunts and uncles (on both sides of your family) will divide everything.
+• If you are an only child, your grandparents will split everything - but if they've already experienced death, your aunts and uncles (on both sides of your family) will divide everything.

-For further self-educating, read this post from our point of view as attorneys who have been serving Chattanooga for more than a decade.
+• For further self-educating, read this post written from the point of view of an estate planning attorney who has been serving Chattanooga for more than a decade.
 It is an article about what happens to a family member's debt after they pass away.

 Will My State Carry Out My Wishes Without An Estate Plan?